mbielicki/15_puzzle/docs/report.md

 **Key Characteristics:**

-- **Completeness**: DFS is complete only with a depth limit - without one, it may explore infinitely deep paths
-- **Optimality**: DFS does not guarantee optimal solutions - it finds the first solution encountered, which may not be shortest
-- **Time Complexity**: O(b^d) in the worst case, where all paths up to depth *d* are explored
-- **Space Complexity**: O(d) where *d* is the search depth - much more memory-efficient than BFS
-- **Depth Limit Necessity**: A depth limit is essential to prevent infinite exploration and ensure termination
+Unlike BFS, DFS is complete only when constrained by a depth limit; without this boundary, it may explore infinitely deep paths and never terminate.
+The algorithm makes no guarantees about optimality—it simply returns the first solution encountered, which may be far from the shortest path.
+The worst-case time complexity remains O(b^d) when all paths up to depth *d* must be explored, but the space complexity is dramatically better at O(d), storing only the current search path rather than all frontier nodes.
+This makes DFS much more memory-efficient than BFS.
+However, the depth limit is not optional—it's essential to prevent infinite exploration and ensure the algorithm terminates in finite time.

 **The Visited Set Problem:**